 Queen Nitocris' Husband

-Nitocris was reportedly a virtuous and beautiful woman who was married King Metesouphis II and is believed to have been his sister as well.
-It’s been recorded that her husband was murdered and the queen took revenge on the guilty before taking her own life.
+Nitocris was reportedly a virtuous and beautiful woman who married King Metesouphis II and is believed to have also been his sister.
+It's been recorded that her husband was murdered, and the queen avenged the guilt before taking her own life.

 Queen Nitocris' Reign

 Queen Nitocris reigned from 2148-44 BC and was succeeded by Pepi II.
-Queen Nitocris became pharaoh after much dispute when there was no male heir to ascend the throne.
-She is most remembered in Egyptian history as the bravest and most beautiful women of her time.
-No structures were commissioned by her and she is left unmentioned in many Egyptian records.
-Again, her reign is believed to have been short and it lasted less than three years.
+Queen Nitocris became pharaoh after much dispute when no male heir was to ascend the throne.
+She is most remembered in Egyptian history as the bravest and most beautiful woman of her time.
+She commissioned no structures and is left unmentioned in many Egyptian records.
+Again, her reign is believed to have been short and lasted less than three years.

 The Bravery Of Queen Nitocris

 She was determined to avenge the death of her beloved husband-brother.
-She gave orders to secretly construct a huge underground hall connected to the river Nile by a hidden channel.
-When this chamber was completed she threw a splendid inaugural banquet, inviting as guests all those whom she held personally responsible for the death of the king.
-When the guests were feasting she ordered to open the gates of the secret conduit which led to the flowing of the tremendous volume of waters from the river Nile.
-This drowned of all those who were suspected of the king’s death.
-In order to save herself from the anger of the people, she later committed suicide.
+She gave orders to secretly construct a vast underground hall connected to the river Nile by a hidden channel.
+When this chamber was completed, she threw a splendid inaugural banquet, inviting as guests all those she held personally responsible for the king's death.
+When the guests were feasting, she ordered them to open the gates of the secret conduit, which led to the flowing of a tremendous volume of water from the river Nile.
+This drowned all those who were suspected of the king's death.
+To save herself from the people's anger, she later committed suicide.

-It’s also claimed by some that Queen Nitocris was behind the construction of the third pyramid in Giza, but there is no proof of this.
+It's also claimed that Queen Nitocris was behind the construction of the third pyramid in Giza, but there is no proof of this.